AndyA/jsonpath-faster/README.md

 ### nest.visitor(path, fn)

 Register a visitor function that will be called for each matching node in the object.
-The function is called with two arguments: value and path.
+The function is called with three arguments: value and path and any `$` context that was passed to the nest function..

 ```javascript
 nest.string.visitor("$..books[*].authors[(@.length - 1)].name",